akshitagupta15june/Face-X/README.md

 - Create a Pull Request which will be reviewed and suggestions would be added to improve it.
 - Add Screenshots to help us know what this enhancement/implementation is all about.

-## Face-X was a part these open source programs❄
+## Face-X is a part these open source programs❄

 <p align="center">
   <a>